Bill Nye the Science Guy: Theme song

-The Bill Nye the Science Guy theme song was written by songwriter (and former math teacher) Mike Greene.
-It was inspired by Danny Elfman and Oingo Boingo, when composing the theme, and used his voice for singing the "Bill Nye the Science Guy" refrain.
-It consisted of Pat Cashman saying the show's title in a distorted male voice, and the word "Bill" is repeated throughout as a percussive shout.
-An electric guitar was used during the theme song, followed by a female voice saying "Science rules!" (with Bill lip-syncing), "Inertia is a property of matter", and "T-minus seven seconds".
+The Bill Nye the Science Guy theme song was written by songwriter and former math teacher Mike Greene, who also sang the "Bill Nye the Science Guy" refrain and the distorted voice saying "Bill Nye the Science Guy".
+The word "Bill" is repeated throughout as a percussive shout.

+In developing the theme, Greene first came up with the melody, which he stated was inspired by Danny Elfman and his work with Oingo Boingo.
 When Greene was enlisted to write the theme song, the show's producers requested that the song "not sound like a kid's show"; the final result was accordingly uncommon for the time.
-"I used my voice for the first demo to send to the producers, Jim and Erren," he said.
-"After they approved it, I hired singers because I wanted to make it better.
-I hired a guy to sing it who sounded pretty cool.
-He had like a rock‑and‑roll kind of voice, so it sounded pretty slick.
-Then as another option, I hired a girl to sing it to give it a bit more R&B kind of sound.
-Then I sent those versions to Jim and Erren, and they said, 'Why have you got them on it?
-We want your voice.
-It’s funnier.'
-I thought, 'My voice is funnier???
-Good thing I’m not touchy about my singing!'
-So we kept my voice on there."
+Greene initially sent the theme's producers a demo with Greene singing the theme.
+Greene then sent two alternate versions with professional singers.
+The producers ultimately chose to keep Greene's voice as they found it funnier.

 Set to a house beat, Greene enlisted rappers to repeat the word "Bill!" as a percussive shout, deliberately imitating the shouting featured in House of Pain's 1992 song "Jump Around".
 "I can't name them, because it was against their contract to do outside things without permission from their record company," Greene noted.
 "It was kinda funny, because they were in my studio one day to record a song.
 I was working on the Nye theme as they walked in and I told them, 'Hey, do me a favor and go in the booth and chant 'Bill, Bill, Bill' over and over again.'
 They had no idea what it was for, but they're cool, so they did.
 It sounded great, so that's the version we kept.
 The show didn't air until a year later, so it wasn't until then that they understood what this was really for."
+In a comment that Greene posted on Reddit in 2018, Greene mentioned that he believed that the rappers were from several groups in his studio on the day of recording, but the only rapper he could specifically recall was Bronz of A.L.T. & The Lost Civilization.
+The spoken female vocals were provided by Leslie Kyle-Wilson.